MiniFate/MiniFate/_chapters/03-character-creation.md

 ### Non-Player Characters

-NPCs are the characters in the story that fill out the world.
-They're played by the GM and include everyone from background characters at a pirate bar, to marauding goblins bent on steal treasure, to the general of the empire's army who is more than he seems.

-NPCs are more free form than PCs; give them just enough aspects and skills to perform their role in the narrative.
-Recurring characters can be built exactly like PCs with two aspects and as many skills as needed.
-NPCs who are intended to challenge the group of PCs should have higher level skills than PCs, as they're competing against the entire group.

-Background characters show up once or twice an general serve a simple role in the narrative.
-They can generally get away with a single aspect and a skill or two.
-The bartender who makes small talk and drops a few rumors could be represented with ~~In Vino Veritas~~ and `Performance` or `Persuasion`.
-A set of guards keeping Tor Byron out of the royal ball might only need an aspect like ~~Somewhat Loyal and Underpaid Guards~~ and the skills `Fight` and `Persuasion` in case Tor Byorn tries to force or bribe his way in.
-If a background character suddenly becomes important to story, you can give them more skills and aspects to reflect their newfound narrative weight.

-Sometimes the story calls for a very large number of NPCs, for example during a riot you might need hundreds or thousands of people.
-The best way to handle these situations is to create a single NPC to represent the group.
-Give the group NPC aspects and skills just like any other character.
-The only difference is how you handle the narration: instead of Tor Byron intimidating a single person into doing what he wants with `Persuasion`, describe him as convincing a part of the mob to disperse.

-{% comment %} TODO #55 Add example NPCS: https://github.com/MiniFate/MiniFate/issues/55 {% endcomment %}

 ### Mechanical Stuff {% comment %} TODO #56: Update Mechanical Stuff https://github.com/MiniFate/MiniFate/issues/56 {% endcomment %}

 A PC's Refresh determines how many Fate Points they start each session with.